GuylianGilsing/OpenGL-Learning/README.md

 # Learning OpenGL - learnopengl.com
 My project while learning OpenGL at https://learnopengl.com

+# Prerequisites
+## MinGW Instalation
+Make sure that MinGW is installed, in order to run the compiler the g++ command needs to be added to your PATH variable.

+# Building, running and debug
 ## Building the application
 Make sure that you are in the same directory as the main.cpp file.
 While in Visual Studio Code, press CTRL + SHIFT + B to build.